Medcards.org

-Once you have a qualifying condition, you need to be certified by a licensed medical marijuana doctor.
-This certification confirms that you have a qualifying condition and allows you to apply for a medical card.
+Once you meet the eligibility requirements, you must be certified by an eligible Hawaii-licensed physician or Advanced Practice Registered Nurse.
+The provider must maintain a bona fide provider-patient relationship with you.
+Certifications for conditions outside the state’s listed debilitating conditions must come from a qualifying primary treating medical provider or hospice provider.
 After being certified, you must register with the Hawaii Medical Cannabis Program through the web portal at Medmj.ehawaii.gov.
 Minors who have a qualifying condition can also apply for a medical card with the help of a caregiver, who must submit the application and provide a birth certificate as part of the process.

 In addition, if your illness or its treatment produces symptoms such as cachexia or wasting syndrome, seizures, severe and persistent muscle spasms, severe nausea, or severe pain, you may also be eligible for a medical card.